soygul/koan/README.md

 ## Receiving updates from upstream
 Whenever we update KOAN's repo, you can just fetch the changes and merge them into your project with git.

+## Who Uses It
+We're currently using KOAN at Cryptzone for the frontend development of our next-generation enterprise cloud platform.
+It is also used by NBusy, a small startup aiming to create an innovative social sharing platform.

 ## Credits
 Client side is entirely based on: [Angular Seed](https://github.com/angular/angular-seed).
 Server side simply utilizes generally accepted Koa middleware and Node.js best practices.